JamieM-Hub/JM-Idle-Game/documentation/README.md

         <img src="./screenshots/userStory_3/story_3a-3.png" alt="screenshot" height="300"/>

     - I want a robust product of high quality
         - When the game began I clicked the "That's Me!" button and a message was displayed in the text box asking me to enter my name.
 I tried to enter more than 8 characters but I could not enter more than 8.
 I entered my name and started the game.
-Each button worked and as I played the numbers displayed on the table and on the button were consistent, including the multipliers.
+Each button worked and as I played, the numbers displayed on the table and on the button were consistent, including the multipliers.
 The menu button brought up 3 buttons which each activated a different modal.
 I clicked Fire until level 10 which completed the Element, unlocked a theme and disabled the button.
 The themes menu button brought up 10 buttons.
 The unlocked themes changed the theme when clicked, and the others were disabled.
-As I unlocked themes the button changed colour and now changed theme.
+As I unlocked themes the button changed colour and now changed theme when clicked.
 Upon completing the game I tried starting a new game which prompted me to enter my name to continue.
 I tested the input as the first and the result was the same.

         <img src="./screenshots/userStory_3/story_3b-1.png" alt="screenshot" height="300"/>
         <img src="./screenshots/userStory_3/story_3b-2.png" alt="screenshot" height="300"/>
         <img src="./screenshots/userStory_3/story_3b-3.png" alt="screenshot" height="300"/>

     - I want to experience something that stands out within a very saturated market
         - When I started the game the theme was clear and the design was minimal.
 I entered my name and an image was loaded with a button.
-When I clicked the button a table appeared with a levelling system.
-Levelling unlocked upgrade multiplier upgrades and when the element was completed, it stopped being clickable.
+When I clicked the button a table appeared with a leveling system.
+Leveling unlocked upgrade multiplier upgrades and when the element was completed, it stopped being clickable.
 Themes based on the elements were unlocked and could be changed from a menu.
 An achievement appeared whilst I was clicking.
-On the achievement menu this was unlocked because I had a score of 666.
+On the achievement menu this was unlocked because I almost had score of 666.

         <img src="./screenshots/userStory_3/story_3c-1.png" alt="screenshot" height="300"/>
         <img src="./screenshots/userStory_3/story_3c-2.png" alt="screenshot" height="300"/>